d-code-ltd/wp-fusion-custom-crm/README.md

 * Semi-bidirectional data sync (Pulling is available, but no webhook support).
 Basically bidirectional sync working triggered by WordPress event (through WP Fusion plugin) but not working directly triggered by MailEngine event.

   (Any data change directly in MailEngine not (yet) synchronizing into WordPress automatically.)
-* Leverage data of your WordPress users and send personalized emails to them via MailEngine
+* Leverage data of your WordPress users and send personalized emails to them via MailEngine.
-* Check functions and features of [MailEngine](https://www.mailengine.hu/en/#functions)
+* Check functions and features of [MailEngine](https://www.mailengine.hu/en/#functions).

 ## Getting Started